 (1) Application for Relief.
 An application for an order or other relief is made by motion unless these Rules prescribe another form.
 A motion must be in writing and be accompanied by proof of service.

 (2) Contents of a Motion.

 (A) Grounds and Relief Sought.
 A motion must state with particularity the grounds for the motion, the relief sought, and the legal argument necessary to support it.
-[The motion must contain or be accompanied by any matter required by a specific provision of these Rules governing such a motion.
-If a motion is supported by affidavits or other papers, they shall be served and filed with the motion.]

 (B) Accompanying Documents.